kai687/sphinxawesome-theme/docs/demo/code.rst

    print("Emphasized line of code") print("Normal line of code")

-There is currently one known issue with emphasizing lines `#171 <https://github.com/kai687/sphinxawesome-theme/issues/171>`_.
+There is currently one visual bug with emphasizing lines `#171 <https://github.com/kai687/sphinxawesome-theme/issues/171>`_.

-If neighboring lines to highlighted lines are overflowing their containing element, the emphasized lines are not overflowing, because they are rendered as independent lines.

 For example: